What International Students Need to Know

 • Health insurance:

-• if you have private health coverage, you can attach the receipt of payment
+– if you have private health coverage, you can attach the receipt of payment or copy of your insurance (in English or Italian language) with indication of at least your personal information and duration of the coverage

 Can I travel outside Italy with my receipt?

-You can travel back to your home country, but you are not allowed to travel to other Schengen countries nor to stop for a flight connection in any of them.
+With an expired permit and the postal receipts attesting for its renewal, you can travel back to your home country, but you are not allowed to travel to other Schengen countries nor to stop for a flight connection in any of them, as they do not recognize the postal receipts as a valid document.

 Municipality of Residence

-EU STUDENTS who wish to stay in Italy for a period exceeding 3 months should register with the Anagrafe (Register Office) of the Municipality of residence.
+EU STUDENTS who wish to stay in Italy for a period exceeding 3 months must register with the Anagrafe (Register Office) of the Municipality of residence.

 Registration does not per se imply that you lose your resident status in the country where you live.
-In other words, dual residence is possible (and it is also regulated by the law in most countries).
+In other words, dual residence is possible (and it is also regulated by law in most countries).
+You can check this also with the authorities in your country of origin!

 Following the registration, your Municipality will send an Urban Police Officer to check and confirm that you do reside there (put your name on the intercom and mailbox to facilitate the process).